 Gentle Care for Troublesome Teeth

 At our office, tooth extraction is always the last resort.
 But sometimes, it’s the best option if you have seriously-damaged teeth, or if your wisdom teeth aren’t growing into your mouth properly.
-We use powerful numbing agents and offer laughing gas to keep you feeling safe and comfortable during the process.
+We use powerful numbing agents to keep you feeling safe and comfortable during the process.
+Call us at (985) 869-8020 today to learn more!

 Do I Need a Tooth Extraction?